dillonredding/dillonredding.github.io/_drafts/communicating-resource-creation.md

 }
 ```

-In the response, we usually get some sort of generated identifier in the representation (`id`) along with the `201`.
-This has nothing to do with HTTP, but what our server is typically trying to communicate is that there's a new resource at `/books/1234`, however this approach creates some issues.
+In the response, we usually get some sort of server-generated identifier in the representation (`id` in the example above).
+This has nothing to do with HTTP, but what our API is typically trying to communicate is that there's a new resource at `/books/1234`, however this approach creates some problems.

-First, it requires clients to understand the server's URL design strategy.
-They have to know to take the value of `id` and append that to `/books/`.
-This creates some tight coupling because we know that [URLs are opaque][3] and thus an implementation detail of the server.
+First, clients are required to understand the server's URL design strategy.
+To later access the new resource, they have to know to take the value of the identifier and append that as a path segment to the collection's URL.
+(That's fine if your media type defines this behavior, but I'm focused on the conventional "REST" APIs that use plain JSON.
+More on this in a later post.)
+This requirement couples clients to the servers because [URLs are opaque][3] and thus an implementation detail of the server.

 [3]: https://www.w3.org/DesignIssues/Axioms.html#opaque

-Second, and more to the point of this post, is a problem at the protocol level, a missing piece in the response message.
+Second, and more to the point of this post, is an issue at the protocol level.
 To get a better understanding of this, let's look at the definition of the `201` status code from [the HTTP standard][4]:

 [4]: https://datatracker.ietf.org/doc/html/rfc7231